Frank Oz (born Frank Richard Oznowicz; May 25, 1944 in Hereford, England) is a British-born American film director, actor, voice actor and puppeteer.

 - The 2004 adaptation of The Stepford Wives

 - Muppet Guys Talking: Secrets Behind the Show the Whole World Watched (2017)

 - In and Of Itself, a one-man show by performance artist Derek DelGaudio.

 - He performed Grover, Bert, Cookie Monster and many other characters on Sesame Street from 1969 until 2001, when he stopped being a full-time performer so he could focus on his directing career.
 Bert and Grover are now performed by Eric Jacobson, and Cookie Monster is performed by David Rudman.
-He still occasionally returns to perform them.
+Until about 2012, he would return to perform them in some miscellaneous sketches.

 - He originated the roles of Miss Piggy, Fozzie Bear, Animal, Sam the Eagle and Marvin Suggs on The Muppet Show, and performed them in numerous other Muppet productions until 2000, when he left to focus on his career as a director.
 His characters are now played by Eric Jacobson.

 - He reprised his role as Yoda in Star Wars Rebels.

 Frank Oz and his works provide examples of:

 - Cross-Dressing Voices: As Miss Piggy, plus some one-off female voices on Sesame Street.